-Nindyo Sasongko is a Ph.D. candidate in Systematic Theology and Teaching Associate at the Graduate School of Arts and Sciences, Fordham University, NY, and theologian in residence of Manhattan Mennonite Fellowship in the City of New York.
+Nindyo Sasongko is a Ph.D. candidate in Systematic Theology and a Teaching Associate at Fordham University’s Graduate School of Arts and Sciences in New York.
+He also serves as Theologian in Residence at the Manhattan Mennonite Fellowship in the City of New York.

-A native of Indonesia and an ordained Mennonite minister with ten years of pastoral experience, with specialization in youth and liturgical ministries, he started pastoral ministry after receiving his bachelor degree in theology from the Southeast Asia Bible Seminary in the city of Malang, East Java, Indonesia, in 2003.
+A native of Indonesia and an ordained Mennonite minister, Nindyo brings over a decade of pastoral experience, specializing in youth and liturgical ministries.
+He began his pastoral journey after earning a Bachelor of Theology from the Southeast Asia Bible Seminary in Malang, East Java, Indonesia, in 2003.

-In 2009, he was selected to join Mennonite Central Committee and Mennonite World Conference’s Young Anabaptist-Mennonite Exchange Network (YAMEN!) program.
-From August 2009 to June 2010, he worked with Meri Berhan Meserete Kristos Church (MKC) in Addis Ababa.
-Ethiopia, as an intern youth minister.
-After the YAMEN program, he returned to his hometown to assume his ministries in the Muria Christian Church of Indonesia in the town of Kudus.
+In 2009, he was selected for the Young Anabaptist-Mennonite Exchange Network (YAMEN!), a program run by the Mennonite Central Committee and Mennonite World Conference.
+From August 2009 to June 2010, he served as an intern youth minister at Meri Berhan Meserete Kristos Church (MKC) in Addis Ababa, Ethiopia.
+Following this, he returned to his hometown of Kudus, Indonesia, to continue his ministry with the Muria Christian Church of Indonesia.

-He received his Master of Arts in Transforming Spirituality in 2015 from the School of Theology and Ministry at Seattle University, Seattle, WA.
-Upon completing his master’s degree, he was awarded the inaugural holder of the Elias Pohan Visiting Research Scholar Fellowship from the Jakarta Theological Seminary, Indonesia.
-This program enabled him to teach undergraduate and graduate courses and to publish his research.
-His research interests include systematic and constructive theology, spirituality and mysticism, and theologies of liberation.
+Nindyo earned a Master of Arts in Transforming Spirituality from Seattle University’s School of Theology and Ministry in 2015.
+Upon completing his degree, he was honored as the inaugural Elias Pohan Visiting Research Scholar Fellow at the Jakarta Theological Seminary in Indonesia.
+This fellowship allowed him to teach undergraduate and graduate courses and publish his research.
+His academic interests include systematic and constructive theology, spirituality and mysticism, and liberation theologies.

-He has presented papers in national and international academic conferences, such as the national and international conferences and has published articles in peer-reviewed journals such as Toronto Journal of Theology, Exchange, Ecclesiology, International Review of Mission, Dialog: A Journal of Theology, Feminist Theology, Political Theology, and Ecumenical Review.
-He received a Doctoral Fellowship Award from the Louisville Institute, KY (2019-2021).
-He is also a co-founder and moderator of Theovlogy Channel, a discussion platform in theology and religion.
+He has presented at numerous national and international academic conferences and has published articles in peer-reviewed journals such as Toronto Journal of Theology, Exchange, Ecclesiology, International Review of Mission, Dialog: A Journal of Theology, Feminist Theology, Political Theology, and Ecumenical Review.
+In 2019, he received a Doctoral Fellowship Award from the Louisville Institute in Kentucky, which he held until 2021.
+Additionally, he is a co-founder and moderator of Theovlogy Channel, a platform for theological and religious discussions.

 LinkedIn | ORCID | Publons | ResearchGate | Google Scholar | Semantic Scholar | Academia.edu | Sinta ID